 Are you thinking about booking an appointment with us?
-We are currently offering sessions remotely either by telephone or video call.
+We can offer remote sessions either by telephone or video call.
 Research shows that these forms of counselling are just as effective as face to face counselling and they enable you to speak to the counsellor from the comfort of your own home.
 But which should you choose – telephone or video counselling?
 I hope this article will help you to decide.

 - It uses a common form of technology that nearly everyone has – a landline or mobile phone